Cuban Revolution: Humboldt 7 massacre

-The Humboldt 7 massacre occurred on 20 April 1957 at apartment 201 when the National Police led by Lt.
+The Humboldt 7 massacre occurred on 20 April 1957 at apartment 201 of the Humboldt 7 residential building when the National Police led by Lt.
 Colonel Esteban Ventura Novo assassinated four participants who had survived the assault on the Presidential Palace and in the seizure of the Radio Reloj station at the Radiocentro CMQ Building.

 Juan Pedro Carbó was sought by police for the assassination of Col. Antonio Blanco Rico, Chief of Batista's secret service.
-Marcos Rodríguez Alfonso (also known as "Marquitos") began arguing with Fructuoso, Carbó and Machadito; Joe Westbrook had not yet arrived.
+Marcos "Marquitos" Rodríguez Alfonso began arguing with Fructuoso, Carbó and Machadito; Joe Westbrook had not yet arrived.
 Marquitos, who gave the airs to be a revolutionary, was strongly against the revolution and was thus resented by the others.
-On the morning of 20 April 1957, Marquitos met with Lt.
-Colonel Esteban Ventura and revealed the location of where the young revolutionaries were, Humboldt 7.
-After 5:00 PM on 20 April, a large contingent of police officers arrived and assaulted apartment 201, where the four men were staying.
+On the morning of 20 April 1957, Marquitos met with lieutenant colonel Esteban Ventura Novo and revealed the location of where the young revolutionaries were, Humboldt 7.
+After 5:00 pm on 20 April, a large contingent of police officers arrived and assaulted apartment 201, where the four men were staying.
 The men were not aware that the police were outside.
 The police rounded up and executed the rebels, who were unarmed.

 The incident was covered up until a post-revolution investigation in 1959.
 Marquitos was arrested and, after a double trial, was sentenced by the Supreme Court to the penalty of death by firing squad in March 1964.